rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 ## Deep Dive: How hooks work

 React hooks introduce what I call a "shadow stack" (the official docs call it "memory cells").
-I'm vastly over-simplifing it as the actual implementation uses a linked list, but think of it as each call to a function like `useState` being assigned a number from a global sequence, from the first one at the top of the render tree to the last ones at the leaves. **A call** to `useState` will always work on the "memory cell" with that number, and thus provide specific "local" state to that particular call of a function that usually wouldn't be able to have state due to the design of the language.
+I'm vastly over-simplifing it as the actual implementation uses a linked list, but you can think of it like this:

+Each call to a function like `useState` being assigned a number from a global sequence, from the first one at the top of the render tree to the last ones at the leaves. **A call** to `useState` will always work on the "memory cell" with that number, and thus provide specific "local" state to that particular call of a function that usually wouldn't be able to have state due to the design of the language.

-That's right, **every call** of a hooks-function has its own specific local state.
-Not only does the function have an identity, the call itself now has an identity that is relevant to the functioning of the application.
+That's right, hooks makes it so that **every call** of a hooks-function has its own specific local state.
+Not only does the function have an identity, suddenly the call itself has an identity that is relevant to the functioning of the application.

 ```jsx
 const MyCounter = ({ initialValue }) => {